Skip to content

 Tanzania

-In 2024, Operation Smile established a presence in Tanzania, seeking to provide high-quality care for children born with cleft conditions.
+In 2024, Operation Smile established a presence in Tanzania to provide high-quality care for children born with cleft conditions.

-To increase access to high-quality cleft surgery and care for all Tanzanians, Operation Smile plans to enhance access to medical education and target care delivery in underserved areas – all in support of Tanzania’s medical leaders.
+To increase access to surgery and care, Operation Smile plans to enhance access to medical education and care delivery in underserved areas.

 THE NEED

-One in 600.
+One in 600 births.
 In Tanzania, one child is born with a cleft condition per every 600 births – approximately 2,500 children annually.
 Only 43% of newborns receive postnatal care.
-Because few newborns receive postnatal care, babies born with cleft conditions are not properly diagnosed and set on a care pathway.
+As a result, many babies born with cleft conditions are not properly diagnosed or guided onto appropriate care pathways.

 Unequal access to care.
 Significant inequities exist in the distribution of practicing doctors, with 41% located in urban regions and 88% of surgical specialists employed by the six largest hospitals in the country.
 With 65% of Tanzanians residing in rural areas of the country, these residents rely heavily on local health facilities.
 These facilities often don’t receive access to the resources needed to safely treat patients.
-In rural areas, especially in the south of the country, some individuals must travel over 20 hours to reach a hospital.
+In rural areas, southern and southern-highlands parts of the country, some individuals must travel over 20 hours to reach a hospital.

 Financial burden.
-Considering that 49% of Tanzanians live below the international poverty line, the cost of surgery represents a financial barrier to access surgery.
+Considering that 49% of Tanzanians live below the international poverty line, the cost of surgery presents a significant financial barrier to accessing care.
 Out-of-pocket expenses often prevent people from accessing the care that they need, which puts children living with cleft conditions at an even greater risk.
-91% of the population faces impoverishing expenditure for surgical care, while 46% faces catastrophic expenditure in case of surgery.
+91% of the population faces impoverishing expenditure for surgical care, while 46% faces catastrophic expenditure for surgery.

 In Tanzania, our hubs at Catholic University of Health and Allied Sciences (CUHAS) in Mwanza and Muhimbili University of Health and Allied Sciences (MUHAS) in Dar-es-salaam will provide year-round surgical care for our patients.